Scotmid Funerals Tartan Strip

 The Funeral Service

-The Scottish funeral service usually has 4 main parts to it.
+The Scottish funeral service usually has four main parts to it.

 • Gathering: Family and friends all come together at the church.